-Tip for contractors: Don't forget to add your contractor license or supervisor certificate by clicking "Account Management" in the top-right corner of your screen.
+Tip for contractors: Don't forget to add your contractor license or supervisor certificate to your account.
+See FAQ for detailed instructions.

 Add a contractor license to an account: